WojciechBarczynski/BITEhack2024/README.md

 ## Installation

-Since database in hosted on servers provided by AGH, connection requires using AGH VPN.
+Since the database in hosted on servers provided by AGH, connection requires using AGH VPN.

 ### Frontend